Leaving Neverland: Background

+Prior accusations against Jackson

-In 1993, Jackson was accused of sexually molesting 13-year-old Jordan Chandler.
-Jackson denied the claims and settled the case out of court for a US$23 million payment.
-No charges were filed after a criminal investigation due to a lack of evidence and testimony from the alleged victim.
+In 1993, Jackson was accused of molesting a 13-year-old boy, Jordan Chandler.
+Jackson denied the claims and settled the case out of court for US$23 million.
+No charges were filed after a criminal investigation due to a lack of evidence and testimony from Chandler.
 In 1996, Jackson made an out-of-court settlement with the mother of another boy, Jason Francia, for more than US$2 million, who, in 1993, previously told police that Jackson never molested him.
 The Francias never filed a lawsuit.
-In 2005, Jackson was criminally tried for several counts of child molestation charges following concerns raised in the 2003 documentary Living with Michael Jackson.
+In 2005, Jackson was criminally tried for several counts of child molestation following concerns raised in the 2003 documentary Living with Michael Jackson.
 In that film, he was seen holding hands with 12-year-old Gavin Arvizo and talked about sharing a bed with him.
 Jackson was acquitted of all charges.

-In May 2011, Wade Robson, a choreographer and former friend of Jackson, approached John Branca, co-executor of the Jackson estate, following up on an offer to discuss directing the Jackson-Cirque du Soleil joint production Michael Jackson: One.
-Robson wanted the job "badly", but the estate had already chosen someone else for the production.
-Robson states in his 2013 complaint that he had suffered two nervous breakdowns April 2011 and March 2012.
-According to Robson, his second breakdown was triggered by an obsessive desire for success juxtaposed with a failing career.
-Joseph Vogel, criticising Leaving Neverland in a Forbes article, wrote that Robson was "shopping a book" about his alleged sexual abuse by Jackson.